LinaEroian/LinaEroian/README.md

 After a long journey of late nights and lots of coffee, I've found my passion in QA.
 I've taught myself almost everything I know about it from scratch and I'm proud of how far I've come.
 I'am so exсited to bring value to a team and make digital experiences better and smoother for everyone.
+Thanks for visiting - feel free to explore my work
 ---

- ### Here you'll find examples of my test documentation, including:
+📌 ### Here you'll find examples of my test documentation, including:

 - Test Cases
 - Checklists